Destination Clauses – Japan got it all messed up

 That’s an almost fraudulent misrepresentation of how things stand for real.
 Those who entertain it either don’t have a clue of the inner workings of LNG and even energy markets.
 Or they are vicious fraudsters.

 Let’s pull one thing straight first.
-Japan currently conducts an investigation into destination clauses.
+Japan is currently investigating destination clauses.
 Did anyone expect such an investigation 3 years ago?
 Certainly not, as Japan wanted all LNG they could lay their hands on in their terminals.
 The world was still in undersupply.

 But now we are in oversupply.
 Those destination clauses – assuring them of stable supply when it was needed – become an economic burden.